sierag/themoviedb-webfrontend/README.md

 FEATURES
 ======================
-- Bootstrap
+- Responsive Wedesign
-- Keyboard navigation
+- Slide through your movies with keyboard navigation
-- Lazy loading
+- Loading only the images when needed (by Lazy loading)
-- Mano
+- Displaying all movies in one screen (Masonry)
 - Searching movies in local database and on themoviedb.org
-- Import all movies from
+- Import all movies from themoviedb.org that you have rated allready
+- Rate a movie and it also will be send to themoviedb.org
+- Using the APIv3 from themoviedb.org in combination of this fantasic TMDb-PHP-API wrapper
+- Easy use of known javascript and CSS frameworks as Bootstrap, jQuery.

 INSTALLATION
 ======================